About The Economic Development Trust

 The first ever EDT application was released on June 6, 2016 with a deadline of July 5, 2016.
 In its inaugural year, the EDT received 46 applications with a total request of over $8.8 million.
 31 applications were approved with a total community investment of $3,537,257.95.
 To view a list of 2016 recipients, click here.

-This model of community investment was a direct result of the Tewawennaró:roks – “We Gather Our Voices” community engagement project which gathered insight from the community regarding the creation of the Development Corporation.
+This model of community investment was a direct result of the Tewawennaró:roks – “We Gather Our Voices” community engagement project which gathered insight from the community regarding the creation of the Development Corporation (now Six Nations Group).

-The Six Nations of the Grand River Economic Development Trust is the mechanism in which surplus profits generated by SNGRDC are invested back into Six Nations for the collective benefit of the community.
+The Six Nations of the Grand River Economic Development Trust is the mechanism in which surplus profits generated by Six Nations Group are invested back into Six Nations for the collective benefit of the community.

-For more information about SNGRDC please click here.
+For more information about SNG please click here.